 Risk mitigation for regulations including, but certainly not limited to, the California data privacy law shouldn’t fall solely on your shoulders.
 It’s really a company-wide effort.

-Given there will certainly be more on the way for years to come, it’s wise to approach consent management as not just solving a spot-problem for prospects and customers covered by a single law, but as a cardinal component of your overall marketing program.
+Given there will certainly be more measures on the way in the coming years, it’s wise to approach consent management as not just a means to ensure CCPA compliance, but as a cardinal component of your overall marketing and customer experience programs.

-Planning a more comprehensive data compliance strategy — one that takes into account customer experience and data management best practices — can be a strategic advantage while providing a consistent experience for all of your prospects and customers, irrespective of where they reside: California, the EU, or elsewhere internationally.
+Planning a more comprehensive data compliance strategy — one that takes into account CX and data management best practices — can be a strategic advantage while providing a consistent experience for all customers, irrespective of where they reside.